 Yana Skakun

-Wicken Fen is the oldest nature reserve in the National Trust portfolio — a fragment of the ancient wetland that once covered most of Cambridgeshire before the drainage works of the seventeenth century.
-For photography, it offers something rare and beautiful: genuine wilderness within 15 miles of Cambridge city centre.
+Wicken Fen is the oldest nature reserve in the National Trust portfolio — a fragment of the ancient wetland that once covered most of Cambridgeshire before the great drainage works of the seventeenth century turned the surrounding fen into arable farmland.
+For photography, it offers something genuinely rare: wilderness within easy reach of Cambridge city centre, without a car park, a formal garden, or a manicured lawn in sight.
+I have been photographing couples, families, and portrait sittings at Wicken Fen for several years now, and it remains one of the locations I recommend most often to anyone who wants their photographs to look and feel unmistakably different from the usual venue circuit.

 Yana Skakun